50+ Best WordPress Social Media Plugins (2020)

 45. Follow Us Badges

 Follow Us Badges is another plugin that’s exactly what it sounds like: it adds “follow” buttons to your WordPress site.
 It’s fully customizable though, so you can easily change their look depending on your industry, branding, and design scheme.
 It works with numerous social networks, and lets you display follower and like counts, too.

-Plugins That Add Social Commenting
+Plugins for Adding Social Commenting

 Another category of plugin you should be aware of is social comments.
 These plugins allow your visitors to login with their social media credentials and make comments that appear both on your site and on social media streams.
 This can help to expand the reach of your site and improve overall engagement:

 Disqus is a web commenting tool that integrates with numerous platforms all across the web.
 The WordPress plugin uses the Disqus API to sync your WordPress comments to social accounts.
 All comments are SEO-friendly, include threaded replies, include notifications, subscribe by RSS, social mention aggregation, and more.

 This is a paid plugin (the free version hasn’t been updated for quite some time last time we checked).